raspberrypilearning/sensing-science/learn.md

 - How humidity and temperature are affected by aerobic respiration
 - That the stopping distance of a car is affected by both the thinking distance and braking distance
 - What factors affect both the thinking distance and braking distance

+This resource covers elements from the following strands of the [Raspberry Pi Digital Making Curriculum](https://www.raspberrypi.org/curriculum/):